 PhD, Korean Linguistics, University of Hawaii; MA, Second Language Studies, University of Hawaii

-Mi Yung Park is a Lecturer in Korean at the University of Auckland.
-She received her PhD (2014) from the University of Hawaii and joined the University of Auckland in February 2014.
+Mi Yung Park is Senior Lecturer in Korean at the University of Auckland.
+She received her PhD (2014) from the University of Hawaii and joined the University of Auckland in 2014.

 Research | Current

 I am interested in supervising postgraduate students with interests in language and identity, heritage language education, and multilingualism.
 I use qualitative research methods combined with ethnographic and discourse analytic approaches in order to shed light on the relationship between language learning and identity in the context of migration.
 I am currently working on the following research projects funded by the University of Auckland and Academy of Korean Studies:

 Career aspirations and language practices: Southeast Asian migrant women in South Korea (2018-ongoing)

 This study investigates how the career aspirations of marriage-migrant women in Korea shape their language practices.
 The aim of this study is to understand migrant women’s career-related challenges and the support they need in their professional development and second language learning.

 Heritage language learning and identity transformation of a mixed-heritage Korean New Zealander (2018)